Close Menu

 Apple Vision Pro and VisionOS have unlimited possibilities from an open platform perspective.
 Now that VisionOS beta has officially launched predicting the technology’s location in a month will be easy.
 Long-term forecasting will be more difficult.

 The Vision Pro is Apple’s first all-new computer since the iPad.
-Although the device was released exclusively in the US, it will quickly change when it becomes public.
 The information Apple gains from monitoring customers’ daily use of Vision Pro will undoubtedly influence future VisionOS releases.

 The Inevitable Mainstreaming of Augmented Reality